authoritydmc/r/README.md

    ```
 3. Save and close.
 Now you can use `http://r/shortcut` in your browser.

+> **Note:** On first run, if you have just set up the `r` hostname (via hosts file or DNS), make sure to access `http://r/` (not just `r/`) in your browser at least once.
+This ensures your browser recognizes `r` as a valid domain and flushes any old cache or search behavior.
+This step is only needed if you are using the custom `r/` shortcut setup described above.

 ---

 ## Company-Wide Installation & Team Usage